Dale Cemetery

 The Dale Cemetery located in Ossining, New York, is a town-owned rural cemetery encompassing 47 acre and has been operational since October 1851.
 In 2013 it was listed on the National Register of Historic Places.

-Description
+History

-The Dale Cemetery located in Ossining, New York, is a town-owned cemetery encompassing 47 acre.
-The cemetery was originally owned by the Dale Cemetery Association which was incorporated on 16 January 1851 and was dedicated in October 1851.
-It was designed by Howard Daniels.
-At its dedication Professor C. Mason said, that we build cemeteries "for the use, the pleasure, the instruction, the edification of the living."
+The cemetery was originally owned by the Dale Cemetery Association, which was incorporated on January 16, 1851; it was dedicated in October 1851.
+It was designed by Howard Daniels, a prominent 19th-century American landscape architect and a leading proponent of the rural-cemetery movement.
 Its first President was Aaron Ward, retired congressman.
 The cemetery was acquired by the Town of Ossining in 2004.